forthcoming articles

 Structural and electronic properties of Mo-decorated graphene, reduced graphene and reduced graphene oxide: a DFT calculation

-The possible energies of different active adsorption sites of nanostructured Mo-doped symmetric reduced graphene (rG), Mo-decorated graphene, asymmetric reduced graphene and reduced graphene oxide (rGO) have been calculated using density functional theory.
-Covalent interactions between Mo and rG/rGO structures resulted in adsorption bonding, enhancing electrical conductivity and making them ideal for eliminating pollutants.
+The possible energies of different active adsorption sites of nanostructured Mo-doped symmetric reduced graphene (rG), Mo-decorated graphene, asymmetric reduced graphene and reduced graphene oxide (rGO) have been calculated using density functional theory (DFT).
+Covalent interactions between Mo and rG/rGO structures result in adsorption bonding, enhancing electrical conductivity and making them ideal for eliminating pollutants.

 Follow J. Appl.
 Cryst.